University-of-Sussex-ASE/Task-Kanoodle-Backend/README.md

-# Kanoodle Solver Backend
+# Algorithm Solver Backend

-This backend application is designed to solve the Kanoodle puzzle algorithm.
+This backend application is designed to solve the Kanoodle puzzle algorithm and the Polysphere Pyramid Puzzle.
 It utilizes Express.js, TypeScript, PM2, and Docker to provide a robust and scalable solution.

 ## Table of Contents